vidanov/lambda-nodejs-lightsail-backup/serverless.md

 ## Step 2: Edit `serverless.yaml`

 - Change line 32 `instanceName` with the name of your instance in LightSail.
-- Change line 34 `labelTag` so the snapshots have unique names in case use you crreate more Lambda functions for other instances.
+- Change line 34 `labelTag` so the snapshots have unique names in case you create more Lambda functions for other instances.
-- Change line 9 and 36 `region` with the region where your LightSail instance is.
+- Change line 8 and 30 `region` with the region where your LightSail instance is.

 ## Step 3: Setup